WokLibCodeClub/.github/profile/README.md

 ## Scratch (first session 10.30am to 11.30am)

-The next session will take place on **Saturday 25th April 2026**.
+The next session will take place on **Saturday 2nd May 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

 At next Saturday's session we will be coding a version of the well-known *Flappy Parrot* game which makes clever use of Scratch **clones**.
 The instructions are in a powerpoint file which you can open from this link: